Duke's Seafood "Walk The Plank" Wild Alaska Salmon

 Ingredients

-• 2 8 oz Wild Alaska Salmon fillets
+• 2 8 oz Wild Alaska Salmon fillets, skin off

 • 3 Tbsp Sinful Citrus Vinaigrette (see below)